Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

  ### C20
 This constraint was successful, as confirmed by the results.
 The power has fused to protect all the subsystems from damage caused by voltage, and there is a fuse between the outlet power and the backup battery.
 Also, to ensure the electrical system is safe.
 ### C21
-This constraint was successful, as confirmed by the results. if the outlet power
+This constraint was successful, as confirmed by the results.
+If the outlet power fails, the controller immediately transforms to the backup power battery, which is a relay switch, to feed all the subsystems.

 ### C22
 ### C23